naokton/rando-recap/README.md

 activity streams.
 Controls are auto-detected from gaps in the recording (your Garmin pauses at stops, leaving gaps in the time stream).

+Runs as a local web app: a FastAPI server with a Leaflet-based single-page UI that renders a map, timeline, and per-control / per-segment tables, with linked hover across all three.
+The same analysis is also available from the CLI.

 ## Setup

 1. Create a Strava API application: <https://www.strava.com/settings/api>